algonameservice/js-sdk/README.md

 ## Get names owned by an address

-This GET method gets all the names owned by an Algorand address in reverse chronological order of registration.
+This method gets all the names owned by an Algorand address in reverse chronological order of registration.

 ```
 let address="" // provide an algorand wallet address here